ochiengstephen254/Global-HIV-Trend-Analysis/README.md

 You should work on an RMD document that is saved in your name, e.g juma_fulani.rmd.
 Kindly ensure you show the code in your data.

-The rmd should be uploaded on this link (to add) by this date at 6pm EAT.
+The rmd should be uploaded on this link (https://docs.google.com/forms/d/e/1FAIpQLSd2gFkhTt1KP9vb74pYCsvFgrO0QZb_1js5fK2Aak-phAYxiA/viewform?usp=sharing ) by this 27th April 2025 at 8pm EAT.
 Kindly note that documents uploaded past the deadline will not be considered.